seanorama/masterclass/security-advanced/README.md

   ```

   - Now create Hive table in default database by
-    - Starting beeline shell from the node where Hive is installed:
+    - Start beeline shell from the node where Hive is installed:
 ```
 beeline -u "jdbc:hive2://localhost:10000/default"
 ```

   - At beeline prompt, run below:

 ```
 CREATE TABLE `sample_07` (